 2. How are DHA and breastfeeding related, and why is it helpful?

 In Expect the Best by Elizabeth Ward, MS, RD, she explains that DHA is the main fat in the brain.
 In fact, it is a part of every single cell in your child’s brain.
 Infancy is such an important time for DHA to be present in the diet, especially since the brain accumulates DHA rapidly from the last trimester of pregnancy up until 2 years of age.
-DHA accumulates in the membranes of the retina and neural tissue too and is essential for proper development of the infant’s nervous system.
+DHA accumulates in the membranes of the retina and neural tissue too and is essential for the proper development of the infant’s nervous system.

 Studies have shown that breastfed infants with higher blood levels of DHA exhibit better visual acuity.
 DHA supplementation during breastfeeding for the first 4 months of infancy can also benefit sustained attention, which is the ability to concentrate on an activity until the activity is completed.
 In this study, researchers examined sustained attention when these same infants reached 5 years old.